 The drowsiness comes from the longing to flee the world and join the nightingale – to become like the nightingale, beautiful and immortal and organic – and after rejecting joining the nightingale through Bacchanalian activity, he decides that he will attempt to join the bird through poetry.
 Thus, the rapture of poetic inspiration matches the rapture of the nightingale’s music and thereby links nature to poetry to art (nature as art and beauty, a Romantic ideal).
 He calls the bird ‘immortal’, thereby also stating that nature will survive man.

-At the end, Keats realizes that merging with the ‘embalmed darkness’ means dying, giving himself up completely to death and becoming one of the world that he admires, however it would mean that he can no longer hear the nightingale and would be farther away from beauty.
+In the end, Keats realizes that merging with the ‘embalmed darkness’ means dying, giving himself up completely to death, and becoming one of the worlds that he admires, however it would mean that he can no longer hear the nightingale and would be farther away from beauty.
 Neither life nor death is acceptable to Keats.
 He belongs nowhere.

 In 1819, Keats left his paid position as a dresser at the hospital to devote himself to a career in poetry, and it was during the spring that he wrote the five major odes, before delving into a variety of other forms of poetry.
 More on John Keats can be found here.